 Whenever a position becomes available or a new position is created, IEC makes every effort to hire the most talented and competent person.
 The opening, with a detailed job description, is advertised on the Commission's website, and other available regional resources.
 The Executive Director screens the resumes.
 The Executive Director narrows down the search to three to six individuals who are invited for a final round of interviews with the Executive Director.
 The Executive Director may invite current staff members to participate in the interview process (interview committee).
-All interviews are conducted on site, in person.
+Every effort is made to hold interviews on site, in person.
+Interviews maybe held virtually in response to health advisories, local or regional extreme weather events or other extenuating circumstance.
 The Executive Director and interview committee decide on the top candidate and references are checked.
 After getting satisfactory professional referrals, and conferring with the Executive Committee, the Executive Director makes an offer of employment.
 It is not only the educational credentials and professional experience, but also the candidate's attitude, enthusiasm and integrity that play a vital role in the process of hiring.